vimayala/Escape-from-Grandmas-House/PlanTracker.md

 ### Need

-    - [ ] Either: Add space to add jump distance
+    - [ ] Either:
-        - or Hit x amount of times to walk past her
+        - Get on other side:

-    - [ ] Add Dart Cooldown
+            - super space
-    - [ ] Jump Over Grandma
+            - or space to dash past

     - [ ] Export all art

     - [ ] Adjust Score Placement